 Please submit either a two minute video OR a picture of the Local Hero AND a story with using 400 words or less.
 If your story is longer than 400 words, it will not be posted.
-The picture should be of the person overcoming the disability and should be 5 megabytes or less.
+The picture should be of the person overcoming the disability and should be 5 megabytes or less, Preferable the photo should be of the hero in his/her wheelchair.
 If submitting a video, the file must be uploaded to YouTube and then added to your entry form as the YouTube video URL.
 If your video is longer than two minutes, it will not be accepted.

 We recommend putting your picture on your desktop, select the “Choose File” button, locate the picture on your desktop and then select it to be uploaded.

 No, as long as you have permission from them, you are fine.

 In addition to having your video on www.mobilityawarenessmonth.com, it would be great to post it on YouTube, Facebook and/or Twitter but always encourage people to vote for you on www.mobilityawarenessmonth.com under the Local Hero tab.
 You can direct people to your story by sharing your URL.
 The goal of this program is to grow awareness that there are mobility solutions for people with disabilities.